ZelzerLab/Prepare_data_for_3D_MAPs/README.md

 1. Install MATLAB version 2016b or later.
 2. Download the files from this repository.
 You can do this by cloning the repository or by downloading it as a ZIP folder.
 3. Unzip the folder and run.
+An example dataset can be found in the supplementary section of the manuscript.